800-450-6118

 Young caucasian man holding up 4 fingers.

-4 steps to eliminate symptoms without surgery
+4 Steps to eliminate symptoms without surgery

 No doubt you've heard about carpal tunnel surgery to relieve symptoms.
 You might even know somebody who had this hand operation (like millions of people already).

-But did you know that the American Academy of Orthopedic Surgeons (AAOS) advises doctors to recommend surgery as the very LAST option?
+But did you know that the American Academy of Orthopedic Surgeons (AAOS) advises doctors to recommend surgery as the very LAST option for carpal tunnel?
+The reason is because surgery has a success rate of approximately 50%.
+Most of the other half - or the "successful" patients - see symptoms return within 2 years.

-Step 1: Brace your hand at night
+Remedy 1: Brace your hand at night

-IMPORTANT BRACING CAUTION
+2 IMPORTANT BRACING CAUTIONS

 1. Generic (pharmacy) braces commonly sold at Walgreens, Walmart, CVS, etc. are harmful if you have carpal tunnel syndrome.
 Why?
 They usually contain a palmar spine.
 This pushes into your wrist joint causing increased pressure.
 Therefore, only wear a certified carpal tunnel brace.

 2. Do not wear ANY wrist brace while you're working.
 Your hand and wrist are already damaged with carpal tunnel syndrome.
-So why force your hand fight a brace when it's trying to do its regular work?
-That only stresses your wrist joint more.
+So why force your hand to fight a brace when it's trying to do its regular work?
+That only stresses your wrist joint even more.

-Step 2: Rest your hand frequently
+Remedy 2: Rest your hand frequently

 Rest is the remedy for most ailments.
 And rest is also exceptionally good for carpal tunnel syndrome.
 But you don't have to lie in bed to rest your hand.
 Just be mindful that you should take short breaks if your hand is involved in any of these activities:

-1. Repetitive and rapid motion (like using a mouse or keyboard)
+• Repetitive and rapid motion (like using a mouse or keyboard)

-2. Pinching repeatedly and forcefully (like sewing)
+• Pinching repeatedly and forcefully (like sewing or knitting)

-3. Bending the hand with force (like playing tennis)
+• Bending the hand with force (like playing tennis)

-4. Grasping and releasing repeatedly (like using a hair brush)
+• Grasping and releasing repeatedly (like using a hair brush)

-5. Gripping and releasing forcefully and repeatedly (like hammering)
+• Gripping and releasing forcefully and repeatedly (like hammering)

-6. Maintaining a bent wrist (like lifting weights)
+• Maintaining a bent wrist (like lifting weights)

-7. Twisting the hand and wrist (like using a screwdriver)
+• Twisting the hand and wrist (like using a screwdriver)

-• switching hands periodically
+• Switching hands periodically

-• changing your stance
+• Changing your stance

-• alternate your arm angle or position
+• Alternate your arm angle or position

-• protect your hands with cushioned gloves
+• Protect your hands with cushioned gloves

-Step 3: Exercise your fingers & hand
+Remedy 3: Exercise your fingers & hand

 This is a BIG help.
 Therapists instruct patients to use 4 core stretching exercises for carpal tunnel syndrome.
 They work to relieve this disorder because the stretches are designed to loosen adhesions on flexor tendons and also lubricate them.